| The International Center

 and this allocation will allow the project to move forward," said Fresno

 State President John Welty.
+Among those helping to

 secure the $1.8 million allocation were Reps.
 George Radanovich,